Planning and Operations

 Build an optimised day run

-The day-run builder creates a route-optimised schedule for an engineer's day.
+The day-run builder creates a route-ordered schedule for one engineer's day.

 Import recurring work